 Crates can also make your dog feel part of the family when they need to be confined.
 Even when you can’t interact with the dog, just being near you can reduce loneliness and make the dog feel safer.

-Crate training is an excellent tool - but not all dogs are suitable.
-Dogs with separation anxiety, for example, shouldn't be crated as this can cause distress.
+Crate training is an excellent tool – but not all dogs are suitable.
+Dogs with separation anxiety, for example, shouldn’t be crated as this can cause distress and escape attempts.
 In fact, any signs of anxiety in the crate may mean the dog needs extra training before being left alone.
-Your puppy should also have enough bladder and bowel control for the length of time he's going to be crated.
+Your puppy should also have enough bladder and bowel control for the length of time he’s going to be crated.

 If you’ve decided your dog could benefit from a crate, the next step is to choose the right one.
 While there are plenty of solid crates on the market, the most important thing is to buy one that meets your dog’s requirements.
 Some of the most important considerations include: